CPJPRINCE/opex_manifest_generator/README.md

                             if used in conjunction with one of the above options:
                             {generic-catalog,generic-accession, generic-both}
                             it will do both simultaneously.
-                            For more details on these see the auto_classification_generator page.
+                            For more details on these see [here](https://github.com/CPJPRINCE/auto_classification_generator).

         -p,   --prefix      Assign a prefix to the Auto Classification,             [string] when utilising {both} fill in like:
                             "catalog-prefix","accession-prefix".

-        -rm,  --empty       Remove and log empty directories in a structure         [boolean] Log will bee exported to 'meta' / output folder
+        -rme, --remove-     Remove and log empty directories in a structure         [boolean] empty       Log will bee exported to 'meta' / output folder

         -o,   --output      Set's the output of the 'meta' folder when              [string] utilising AutoClass.